-A. Adjustments and Preferences
+6.2.1 Adjustments and Preferences

 A number of adjustments and preferences are added back to regular taxable income to derive AMTI.
-The most notable of these are the adjustments for depreciation and Adjusted Current Earnings.
+The most notable of these are the adjustments for depreciation and adjusted current earnings (ACE).
 These two adjustments are examined in detail.
 Other adjustments and preferences include amortization of pollution control facilities, amortization of mining and development costs, basis adjustments in determining gain or loss from the sale of property, income from long-term contracts and installment sales, merchant marine capital construction funds, depletion deductions, certain tax-exempt interest income, intangible drilling costs, and bad debt reserves of financial institutions.

-1. Depreciation
+Depreciation

-For domestic assets placed in service after 1986, recovery periods under the AMT are equal to the asset's class life (ADR midpoint).
+For domestic assets placed in service after 1986, recovery periods under the AMT are equal to the asset's class life (asset depreciation range [ADR] midpoint).
 These recovery periods can be up to twice as long as those provided under the regular tax.
-Depreciation deductions for equipment are calculated using the 150-percent declining balance method switching to straight line.
-Under the regular tax, most equipment qualifies for the more accelerated depreciation method of 200-percent declining balance switching to straight line.
-Depreciation deductions under the AMT are also limited by the adjustment for Adjusted Current Earnings, described below.
+Depreciation deductions for equipment are calculated using the 150 percent declining-balance method switching to straight line.
+Under the regular tax, most equipment qualifies for the more accelerated depreciation method of 200 percent declining balance switching to straight line.
+Depreciation deductions under the AMT are also limited by the adjustment for ACE, described below.

 For property used abroad by a branch or a foreign subsidiary, depreciation deductions are the same for regular tax and AMT purposes.
 Foreign-use property of a branch is depreciated using the straight-line method over the asset's class life.
-For property held by a foreign subsidiary, the

-Earnings and Profits method is used under both the AMT and regular tax (this method results in depreciation allowances similar to those used for a foreign branch).
+For property held by a foreign subsidiary, the "earnings and profits" method is used under both the AMT and regular tax (this method results in depreciation allowances similar to those used for a foreign branch).5

-2. Adjusted Current Earnings
+Adjusted Current Earnings

-The adjustment for Adjusted Current Earnings (ACE) is based on the calculation of Earnings and Profits.
-For taxable years after 1989, if ACE exceeds AMTI before NOL and before the ACE adjustment, AMTI is increased by 75 percent of the difference.
+The adjustment for ACE is based on the calculation of earnings and profits.
+For taxable years after 1989, if ACE exceeds AMTI before NOL and before the ACE adjustment, AMTI is increased by 75 percent of the difference.6